-The Connecticut state infertility insurance law mandates that “certain individual and group health policies to cover medically necessary costs of diagnosing and treating infertility”.
+The Connecticut state infertility health insurance law mandates that “certain individual and group health policies to cover medically necessary costs of diagnosing and treating infertility.”
 Coverage for IVF is mandated with limits.

 - What are the limits and exclusions?

-The Connecticut act is “applicable to individual and group health policies that cover basic hospital expenses; basic medical surgical expenses; major medical expenses; hospital or medical service plans contracts; and, hospital and medical coverage provided to subscribers of a health care center that are delivered, issued, amended, renewed or continued on or after October 1, 2005″.
-The key term in 2014 is “individual” as we will see later on when addressing the impact of the Affordable Care Act (ObamaCare).
+The law is “applicable to individual and group health policies that cover basic hospital expenses; basic medical-surgical expenses; major medical expenses; hospital or medical service plans contracts; and, hospital and medical coverage provided to subscribers of a health care center that are delivered, issued, amended, renewed or continued on or after October 1, 2005”.

-The law provides that covered medically necessary expenses of the diagnosis and treatment of infertility include, but are not limited to:
+The law provides that covered medically necessary expenses of the diagnosis and treatment of infertility include, but are not limited to the following.

 - Ovulation induction up to 4 cycles

 - Embryo transfer